camel-ai/crab/docs/visual_actions_comparison.md

-# Visual Actions Comparison: GroundingDINO+EasyOCR vs YOLO-based Detection
+# Visual Actions Comparison: GroundingDINO+EasyOCR vs OmniParser Detection

 This document provides a detailed comparison between the two visual action approaches used in the Crab framework for GUI element detection and interaction.